-- 134. SMBC have demonstrated that exceptional circumstances exist for some land to be released from the Green Belt to accommodate the Borough's own needs and a contribution to the unmet needs arising from the wider HMA as it is clear that the need cannot be accommodated simply by increasing densities and directing development towards non Green Belt land. - 135.
-The NPPF is clear, at paragraph 138, that when reviewing Green Belt boundaries, sustainable patterns of development should be promoted.
-Consideration should be given to the consequences for sustainable development of channeling development towards urban areas inside the Green Belt boundary, towards towns and villages inset within the Green Belt or towards locations beyond the outer Green Belt boundary.
-Where it has been concluded that it is necessary to release Green Belt land for development, plans should give first consideration to land which has been previously-developed and/or is well-served by public transport. - 136.
+125. The council has demonstrated that exceptional circumstances exist for some land to be released from the Green Belt to accommodate the Borough's own needs and a contribution to the unmet needs arising from the wider HMA as it is clear that the need cannot be accommodated simply by increasing densities and directing development towards non Green Belt land.

+- 126. The NPPF is clear, at paragraph 138, that when reviewing Green Belt boundaries, sustainable patterns of development should be promoted.
+Consideration should be given to the consequences for sustainable development of channelling development towards urban areas inside the Green Belt boundary, towards towns and villages inset within the Green Belt or towards locations beyond the outer Green Belt boundary.
+Where it has been concluded that it is necessary to release Green Belt land for development, plans should give first consideration to land which has been previously-developed and/or is well-served by public transport. - 127.
 Paragraph 139 goes on to set out what factors need to be taken into consideration when defining Green belt boundaries.
-These include:

-a) ensure consistency with the development plan's strategy for meeting identified requirements for sustainable development;

-b) not include land which it is unnecessary to keep permanently open;

-c) where necessary, identify areas of safeguarded land between the urban area and the Green Belt, in order to meet longer-term development needs stretching well beyond the plan period;

-d) make clear that the safeguarded land is not allocated for development at the present time.
-Planning permission for the permanent development of safeguarded land should only be granted following an update to a plan which proposes the development;

-e) be able to demonstrate that Green Belt boundaries will not need to be altered at the end of the plan period; and f) define boundaries clearly, using physical features that are readily recognisable and likely to be permanent.

-137. Our Client's site meets the priority criteria set out in national policy for reviewing and redefining Green Belt boundaries - it is partly brownfield previously developed land; it is in a sustainable location well served by public transport; there are clearly defined, readily recognisable, permanent physical boundaries in the form of existing development, roads and, mature tree/hedges; and the site contributes little to the purposes of including land within the Green Belt and it is therefore unnecessary to keep it permanently open.
+These include: - a) ensure consistency with the development plan's strategy for meeting identified requirements for sustainable development; - b) not include land which it is unnecessary to keep permanently open; - c) where necessary, identify areas of safeguarded land between the urban area and the Green Belt, in order to meet longer-term development needs stretching well beyond the plan period; - d) make clear that the safeguarded land is not allocated for development at the present time.
+Planning permission for the permanent development of safeguarded land should only be granted following an update to a plan which proposes the development; - e) be able to demonstrate that Green Belt boundaries will not need to be altered at the end of the plan period; and - f) define boundaries clearly, using physical features that are readily recognisable and likely to be permanent. - 128.
+Our Client's site meets the priority criteria set out in national policy for reviewing and redefining Green Belt boundaries when combined with site ref.
+2 it is partly brownfield previously developed land; it is in a sustainable location; there are clearly defined, readily recognisable, permanent physical boundaries, and the site contributes little to the purposes of including land within the Green Belt: it is therefore unnecessary to keep it permanently open.